SzilviaDeahl/practice-at-home/README.md

 ### #1
 ```
 Given I have an instance of the Editor object
-When I call the `write` function on that object
+When I call the `write` method on that object
 And pass the string `Once upon a time at Galvanize...` as an argument
 Then the `lines` property of that object includes that string
 ```